 First, organizations achieve the results they are built to achieve.
 Innovation is by definition about doing something new, meaningful, and different.
 It should be no surprise that organizations which are built to be so good and efficient at what they do achieve have trouble when it comes to achieving something rather different in a rapid-cycle timeframe.

 Second, in today’s world of digital disruption and new business models abound, strategy life-cycles are more than just shortening.
 New models are under assault by the time they even get to scale.
 As strong as the case for continuous innovation has been in the past, it’s doubly the case now, if not more.

-A similar set of issues often arises that impede organizations from achieving their desired innovation goals and outcomes: No shared view of a definition of innovation – i.e., the results we seek.
-No shared view of what the work of innovation should look like for us.
+A similar set of issues often arises that impede organizations from achieving their desired goals and outcomes: No shared view of a definition of innovation – i.e., the results we seek.
+No shared view of what the results should look like for us.
 And multiple others.
 In building an innovation agenda and system, an organization needs some guiding principles for what makes it work, and what makes it “stick”.
 While the specifics of the implementation will vary for any organization, a few important guiding principles can inform your efforts, and make them effective and sustained.

 Here are a few keys to success:

 Define innovation clearly, then actively use the definition.
 Develop a collective view of what you are looking for and what it constitutes for your organization.
 What best serves you and the particular agenda you need to achieve?
 Is it all about disruptive innovation?
 What does that look like?
 Will a series of incremental innovations suffice?
 Do we want both?
 How will we know it when we see “it”?
 Is it all about product innovation?
 What about go-to-market or other levers within the business model?
 What specific criteria will we use and apply in our work and leadership decisions?
 All this is easier said than done – just ask any organization that has grappled with developing a shared definition.
 But there’s no avoiding the issue.
 It’s best to take it on up front and save yourself the many cycles of spinning that will otherwise occur.